jadbathore/stampy-php-cli/README.md

 ```

 > [!WARNING]
-> Because Stampy verifies every class and method in the namespace used, it's important to use only controllers that allow Stampy to be used
+> Because Stampy verifies every class and method in the namespace it uses, it's important to only use controllers that are compatible with Stampy.
 > in this namespace to avoid unnecessary verification during plugin execution.

-You also have stampy parameter created automatically in your installation.
+You also have this stampy parameter created automatically in your installation.
 ```json
   "stampy": {
       "rebuild_after_install_or_update": false
   }
 ```
-The following setting will allow you to rebuild your stampy plugin each time you call `composer install` or `composer update`.
-This behavior can be annoying, so it is set to false.
+The following setting will rebuild your Stampy plugin every time you run `composer install` or `composer update`.
+Since this behavior can be annoying, it's disabled by default.

 > [!WARNING]
 > If this setting does not exist in your `composer.json` file the behavior will be considered true